 Few locations in the world offer the eminence of New York’s Times Square.
-Famous for its blocks of dazzling LED advertising, the opportunity to refresh the displays at Morgan Stanley’s headquarters was an exciting challenge for Framestore Labs, who concepted and created an entirely refreshed large-scale outdoor data visualisation for the financial provider alongside creative partner Bloomberg.
+Famous for its blocks of dazzling LED advertising, the opportunity to work on the displays at Morgan Stanley’s headquarters was an exciting challenge for Framestore Labs, who concepted and created an entirely refreshed large-scale outdoor data visualisation for the financial provider alongside creative partner Bloomberg.

-Updating An Icon
+Updating an Icon

 The brief called for Labs to approach the neon facades of Times Square with fresh eyes.
 ‘Morgan Stanley was looking for a creative partner to work alongside Bloomberg to deliver something new for their LED screens’, said Labs Executive Producer Jonny Dixon of the project.
 ‘Their previous set-up had been in place for over 20 years, and although the amber ticker was well-known, the technology didn’t allow them to deliver contemporary and compelling content.
 In Times Square especially, there is a need to stay fresh and relevant’.